TheSapphRyz/ZIPcord-cl/README.md

 ## Road map:
 ✅Optimization for client for low latency and perfomance<br/>
-Server on pc of any user with out ddns and white IPv4<br/>
+Server on pc of any user with out ddns and white IPv4 or hamachi<br/>
 ✅Data about user on his PC<br/>
 Support of Russion lang<br/>
 Volume control in voice chat<br/>